 Cid Harbour → Bauer Bay (South Molle Island)

 Enjoy a leisurely breakfast then make your away west towards the Molle Islands.
 Bauer Bay on South Molle Island for your final night on the water.

-South Molle Island features 6 walks of various lengths and you can choose to make use the facilities at the resort.
+South Molle Island features 6 walks of various lengths and offers spectacular views of the surrounding islands and nature.

-It’s only a couple of hours sail from Bauer Bay to return to Charter Yachts Australia base at Abell Point Marina.
+It’s only a couple of hours sail from Bauer Bay to return to Charter Yachts Australia base at Coral Sea Marina

 Create Your Own Adventure

 You can shorten or extend this route to create the perfect holiday for you.